 While all money belts may seem the same, there are actually certain features that can make one more functional than another.
 At BestReviews, our goal is to help you find a money belt that can give you peace of mind.
-We never accept products from manufacturers, which allows us to provide wholly unbiased reviews.

 A money belt is small, zippered sleeve or pouch that typically sits at your waist.
 It is ideal for holding cash, credit cards, important pieces of identification, and transportation tickets when you’re traveling.

 While it’s usually worn front-facing, some people prefer turning their money belt so the pouch rests at the small of their back.
 There are belt styles designed to rest on other parts of the body, too, such as the neck or leg.